genomicsclass/leanpub/manuscript/random_variables.md

 This course introduces the statistical concepts necessary to understand p-values and confidence intervals.
 These terms are ubiquitous in the life science literature.
-Let's look at [this paper](http://diabetes.diabetesjournals.org/content/53/suppl_3/S215.full]) as an example.
+Let's use [this paper](http://diabetes.diabetesjournals.org/content/53/suppl_3/S215.full]) as an example.

 Note that the abstract has this statement:

-> "Body weight was higher in mice fed the high-fat diet already after the first week, due to higher dietary intake in combination with lower metabolic efficiency".
+> "Body weight was higher in mice fed the high-fat diet already after the first week, due to higher dietary intake in combination with lower metabolic efficiency."

-To back this up they provide this in the results section:
+To support this claim they provide the following in the results section:

 > "Already during the first week after introduction of high-fat diet, body weight increased significantly more in the high-fat diet–fed mice (+1.6 ± 0.1 g) than in the normal diet–fed mice (+0.2 {$$}\pm {/$$} 0.1 g; P < 0.001)."

 What does P < 0.001 mean?
 What are {$$}\pm {/$$} included?
-In this class we will learn what this mean and learn to compute these values in R. The first step is to understand what is a random variable.
-To understand this, we will use data from a mouse database (provided by Karen Svenson via Gary Churchill and Dan Gatti and Partially funded by P50 GM070683.)
+In this class we will learn what this means and learn to compute these values in R. The first step is to understand what is a random variable.
+To do this, we will use data from a mouse database (provided by Karen Svenson via Gary Churchill and Dan Gatti and partially funded by P50 GM070683.)
 We will import the data with R and explain random variables and null distributions using R programming.

-If you have the file in your working directory you can read it with just one line.
+If you have the file in your working directory, you can read it with just one line.

 ```r
 dat=read.csv("femaleMiceWeights.csv")